rethinkdb/rethinkdb/docs/index.rst

   $ rethinkdb --gc-range 0.6-0.8

-The above argument configures the garbage collector to kick in when the file contains more than 80% of unused blocks, and to stop collecting when the number of unused blocks becomes lower than 60% of the file.
+The above argument configures the garbage collector to kick in when 80% of the file contains unused blocks, and to stop collecting when less than 60% of the file contains unused blocks.

-An aggressive garbage collection setting will keep a larger proportion of the disk available for live data, but may decrease performance of the system because of larger load on the disk.
+An aggressive garbage collection setting will keep a larger proportion of the disk available for live data, but may decrease performance of the system because of higher load on the disk.

 ------------------
 Consistency checks